-Cons of running tubeless are:
+Cons of running tubeless tires:

 We spent years in coming up with the new rim profiles to ensure a perfect tubeless setup.

 Things like angle of the rim bed, center channels, rim diameters, even spoke hole width were considered.
-With this, we are confident we have the best possible solution for running a tubeless setup (right down to the nut used to tighten the valve).
+With this, we are confident that we have the best possible solution for running a tubeless setup (right down to the nut used to tighten the valve).
 Below is a video that shows the Boyd Cycling tubeless advantage and why Boyd is the real first name of tubeless.

 Tubeless specific tire – The tire MUST say tubeless specific on it.
 Tubeless specific tires have a reinforced bead on them, if you try to run a non-tubeless specific tire as a tubeless set up it will not seat right and will blow off the rim.